28 January 2021

 2021 study: How effective is outsourcing developers from Europe?

 The development plan is still scattered across emails, notes, minds.
 You’re sure your software project will drag on without a top gun development team, and the management is eagerly awaiting results.
 Someone from your network recommended Europe as a hotspot for ITO works, but is it, really?
-What metrics should you verify before investing your tight budget?
-Explore the must-know facts that will help you estimate the success of outsourced development done on the Old Continent as compared with the Americas, MENA, the Far East, and the Asia-Pacific.
+Explore the must-know facts asnd metrics that will help you estimate the success of outsourced development done on the Old Continent as compared with the Americas, MENA, the Far East, and the Asia-Pacific.

 Fact sources for this analysis

 You might have a list of countries you’re unsure of, or maybe you’re still wondering about pushing the development to China, India or the Philippines.